snikhil17/Wikipedia_Data_Analysis/README.md

 - Using NLP to find some insights on it
 - Visualize the result in Neo4j to extract graphical relation on the topic selected.

-## To see the progress of graphh please download graph-1.svg and open the file in any browser
+## To see the progress of graph, please download graph-1.svg and open the file in any browser